 About the work

-The title of this triptych refers to a infamous sentence in the Khartoum resolution issued by the Arab League (Egypt, Syria, Jordan, Lebanon, Iraq, Algeria, Kuwait and Sudan) in 1967.
-It reads - ”No peace with Israel, no recognition of Israel, no negotiations with Israel. ” Although the resolution was never enforced, and is no longer relevant to the Palestinian conflict, the text’s categorical rejection remains of interest.
-Not least as an alternative to the common notion that conflicts can and should always be resolved through dialogue and compromise.
-The work can be viewed as a statement of support for the Palestinian struggle, but it can also be understood as a reflection on struggle and resistance on many different levels.
+The title of this triptych refers to an infamous sentence in the Khartoum resolution issued by the Arab League (Egypt, Syria, Jordan, Lebanon, Iraq, Algeria, Kuwait and Sudan) in 1967.
+It reads - ”No peace with Israel, no recognition of Israel, no negotiations with Israel. ” Although the resolution was never enforced and is no longer relevant to the Palestinian conflict, the text’s categorical rejection remains of interest.
+Not least as an alternative to the common notion that disputes can and should always be resolved through dialogue and compromise.
+The work can be viewed as a statement of support for the Palestinian struggle.
+Still, it can also be understood as a reflection on struggle and resistance on many different levels.

-Within a Scandinavian and Western context, open conflict and hostility are seen as temporary exceptions to the norm and is expected not last too long.
-Negotiation, compromise, understanding and forgiveness, are perceived purely as positive concepts.
+Within a Scandinavian and Western context, open conflict and hostility are seen as temporary exceptions to the norm and are expected not to last too long.
+Negotiation, compromise, understanding and forgiveness are perceived purely as positive concepts.
 But they can also be instruments of power.
-Throughout history, rulers and various institutions have used them as arguments to enforce their will, thus showing that established channels for conflict management also can function as an extension of existing power structures.
-Requirements to solve or handle conflict through the normalization of relations, is for the weaker party, a further form of submission.
+Throughout history, rulers and various institutions have used them as arguments to enforce their will, thus showing that established conflict management channels can also serve as an extension of existing power structures.
+For the weaker party, requirements to solve or handle conflict through normalizing relations is an additional form of submission.

-This becomes especially apparent when you read the situation through Michel Foucault´s power theory, and refrain from viewing power as something directly tied to specific agents or institutions, but rather as embedded in the discourse as a whole.
-Power consists of defining what can be described as true, and setting boundaries for what is viewed as possible.
-In this way, the call for acting within the norm of consent, is imperative.
-Thus rejection of cooperation, can be a more effective tool for struggle or resistance, as we see in strikes and boycotts.
-When the balance of power is very uneven, the only possible means of resistance can be extreme versions of this rejection, such as hunger strike or suicide .
+This becomes especially apparent when you read the situation through Michel Foucault´s power theory and refrain from viewing power as something directly tied to specific agents or institutions but rather as embedded in the discourse.
+Power consists of defining what can be described as true and setting boundaries for what is viewed as possible.
+In this way, the call for acting within the consent norm is imperative.
+Thus the rejection of cooperation can be a more effective tool for struggle or resistance, as we see in strikes and boycotts.
+When the balance of power is very uneven, the only possible means of resistance can be extreme versions of this rejection, such as hunger strikes or suicide.

-In a social context, those insisting on illuminating or sustaining a conflict, are often looked upon as difficult or unpleasant.
-However, in the case of an abuse of power, creating a distance between the victims and the aggressor, by refusing to reconcile, may be essential for maintaining integrity, and enabling positive self development.
-Clear boundaries and distance, are usually better than forced solutions, even though this can be perceived as harsh and unforgiving by the surroundings.
+In a social context, those insisting on illuminating or sustaining a conflict are often considered difficult or unpleasant.
+However, in the case of an abuse of power, creating a distance between the victims and the aggressor by refusing to reconcile may be essential for maintaining the integrity and enabling positive self-development.
+Clear boundaries and space are usually better than forced solutions, even though this can be perceived as harsh and unforgiving by the surroundings.